Eleanor Holland, Countess of Salisbury: Marriage and issue

 Thomas married secondly before 1424, Alice Chaucer, granddaughter of the noted author Geoffrey Chaucer, but their marriage was childless.
 He was mortally wounded on 27 October 1428 at the Siege of Orléans and died several days later on 3 November.

 Alice, the daughter of Thomas and Eleanor, succeeded her father as suo jure 5th Countess of Salisbury.
 Through Alice, Eleanor was the grandmother of Richard Neville, 16th Earl of Warwick and great-grandmother of Cecily Bonville, who became one of the wealthiest English heiresses in the 15th century.
-Eleanor was also the great-great-great-grandmother of queen consort Catherine Parr, the sixth and final wife of King Henry VIII.
+Eleanor was also the great-great-great-grandmother of Queen Consort Katherine Parr, the sixth and final wife of King Henry VIII.